brenonsantos/OpenPDM/README.md

 ## How can I contribute
 As this project is in a really early stage, it may be hard to contribute with work (but I'm totally open to it, there is a bunch of stuff to do!).
 I would prefer if you message me first, so we can be aligned.
 You can also contribute with your experience, tips or suggestions!
-I don't have as much of experience as I would like working on cars,
+I don't have as much of experience as I would like working on cars, my experience is watching a lot of YouTube and driving a old shitbox, but if you have participated on SAE competitions or works on this stuff for real, I'd love to talk

 ## Disclaimer
 Please note that OpenPDM is still in the early stages of development and has not been thoroughly tested with nominal current or in an automotive environment.
 Therefore, it is not even in a "ready-to-blow-up-your-car" stage.